One of the Most Dangerous Roads in the Country

 The laws are different in every state.
 This is especially true when it comes to assigning fault in car accident cases.
 For example, Nevada is a proportional comparative fault state.
 This means that if a person is found to be more than 51 percent at fault for causing the accident, the person will not be able to recover any compensation for the accident, even though the other driver was still found partially at fault for the accident.

-Not all states have the proportional comparative fault rule.
+Not all states have a proportional comparative fault rule.
 California, for example, is a comparative fault state.
 In jurisdictions following this rule, the amount of damages an injured person can recover is reduced by the percentage of fault they have in causing the accident.
 Thus, if the person is found 40 percent at fault for the accident and their total amount of damages is $10,000, the most the person can recover is $6000.

 Nevada attorneys will also know and understand the applicable local laws and rules that apply to the case, such as the statute of limitations and local rules of evidence and civil procedure.